Home » Cakes & Pies » Coconut Cream Pound Cake

 • Using an electric mixer cream together the butter and sugar on medium high speed for 3-4 minutes until fluffy.

 • Once combined, stir in 1 cup flaked coconut by hand.
-Transfer batter to the bundt pan.
+Transfer cake batter to the bundt pan.
 Spread evenly into the pan.

 • Place cake on platter or cake stand.
 Drizzle glaze over the top and down the sides of the cooled cake.
 Garnish with toasted coconut.